Magic Truffles: Everything You Need To Know

 Mixing With Alcohol

+It is strongly advised that you not mix magic truffles with high amounts of alcohol.
 It takes away the purity of your experience and can lead to serious negative side effects, including nausea and mental instability.
 But if you’re just microdosing, it’s ok to have a few drinks.

 As we mentioned above, both magic truffles and mushrooms are psychedelic but there are a number of factors that affect their legal status in different jurisdictions.